goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ```

 If you wish to **hide** item quantity, simple replace `display: block !important` with `display: none !important` in the snippets above.

+## How does the Wishlist impact SEO?

+Adding a Wishlist integration comes with two improvements to your site's SEO (Search Engine Optimization).

+* When using a `<gspro-item-gallery>`, clicking on any category, e.g. Furniture, will update the page metadata, enabling search engines to crawl those pages as if they were different pages.
+This lets users find specific sections of your gallery from search engines.

+* When clicking on a `<gspro-item-card>` and launching the detail pop-out, the Wishlist updates your site metadata for that specific item.
+This causes search engines to see each item detail pop-out as a unique page.
+Clients can find you and search by each specific item in your inventory (as long as it is visible on the wishlist).

+Please note, it can sometimes take many weeks for SEO changes to be reflected in search engine results.